leandrosardi/blackops/README.md

 ## 8. Connecting

-You can access any node via SSH using the `ssh.rb` script and the credentials defined in `BlackOpsFile`.
+You can access any node via SSH using the `saas ssh` command and the credentials defined in `BlackOpsFile`.

-The goal of the `ssh.rb` script is that you can access any node easily, writing short commands.
+The goal of the `saas ssh` command is that you can access any node easily, writing short commands.

 ```
-ruby ssh.rb prod1
+saas ssh prod1
 ```

 **Notes:**